CDCgov/cfa-immunization-uptake-projection/docs/model_development.md

 Factors other than season could also be used to group the data.
 For example, further hyperparameters could be used to infer different parameter values (drawn from a common distribution) that describe the uptake in different geographic regions or among different demographic groups.

+## Rollout Dates

+The rollout date $t_0$ is the first date on which the vaccine was available.
+Rollout date is also considered the first data point of the season (that is, $t_0 = 0$ when indexing on time), when cumulative uptake is sure to be 0 (that is, $c_{t_0} = c_0 = 0$).

+For covid, $t_0$ is known with some precision, usually around September 1.
+For flu, $t_0$ is known with less precision, often sometime in July.

+Current models assume that $t_0$ is known and that $c_{t_0} = 0$.
+Future models should treat $t_0$ as a parameter to be fit, since it is often not known in reality.

 ## Forecast Uncertainty

 Forecasting with AR models naturally produces a cone of uncertainty that expands into the future.
 Each draw from the posterior distribution is a unique combination of parameter values that defines a trajectory of uptake going forward (still with some stochastic influence on observations, from $\sigma$).
 All these trajectories sprout from the last observed data point and diverge as they move into the future.

 ## Priorities

 The top priority for refining the linear incident uptake model is to incorporate hyperparameters to group the data by season.
-After this, refactoring to solve misspecification may be desired, but the exact refactoring likely depends on how observation uncertainty is reported in the data.
+Then, the model fits and forecasts should be inspected for undesirable behavior.
+Especially if undesired behavior (likely due to misspecification) arises, refactoring the model to separate latent true uptake from observed uptake and to treat rollout as a parameter should come next.

 # Full Curve (FC) Models